Sajeg/falling-blocks/README.md

 2. Extrakt this file.
 3. run the .exe file.

+### Issues
+A Issue, that some reported, is that they can't uninstall the Game.
+In this case please try it with ADB.
+I am very sorry that this happens sometimes, however I never had this Problem and therefore I don't know how I could fix this bug.
 ## Contact
 If you have feedback or anything else you can always open an issue, write me on Discord: **Sajeg** or write me an email <a href="mailto:sajeg@posteo.de">sajeg@posteo.de</a>